EnterpriseDB/tpa/docs/configure-cluster.md

 for the other half (as with the platform-specific settings in the example above).

+Locations represent a collection of settings that instances can “opt in” to.
+You can use them to stand for different data centres, AWS regions, Docker hosts, or something else entirely.
+TPAexec does not expect or enforce any particular interpretation.

 ### Design Considerations

 When creating a PostgreSQL cluster using TPAexec, it is worth spending a little